Is booking open?

 Just ask me nicely!
 I would like to try to help you as best that I can, but I am not a magician and cannot undo all of the tattoo mistakes of the world.
 Please come into these projects with an open mind as I will try to do my best, but coverups and reworks are not always perfect!

-Do you have premade designs available?
+Do you have premade/flash designs available?
+What are wannados?

 How can I claim a design?